Aciurina

 Identification

-identification relies heavily on rather than patterns alone, which has historically caused taxonomic confusion.
-Galls vary in texture (smooth versus cottony), shape, and association. display distinct wing patterns that function in species recognition and courtship. is present: females are larger than males, while males possess enlarged forefemora used in seizing females during mating.
+identification relies heavily on gall rather than wing patterns alone, which has historically caused taxonomic confusion.
+Galls vary in texture (smooth versus cottony), shape, and plant association. display distinct wing patterns that function in species recognition and courtship. is present: females are larger than males, while males possess enlarged forefemora used in seizing females during mating.
 Integrative combining gall morphology, host plant , wing morphometrics, and genomic data is recommended for accurate species delimitation.

 Images